mdozmorov/manuscript_template/README.md

 - Read more, get inspiration from how others present results, what they discuss, which figures they show.
 - As you add files, describe them in the `README.md`.
 Add brief description of each file.

+- Savage, Van, and Pamela Yeh.
+“Tips from a Pulitzer Prizewinner,” - Tips for writing scientific papers: minimalism = clarity, make 2-3-points home message, one paragraph = one message, use short sentences, use fast-paced narrative, avoid over-elaboration, use commas and dashes appropriately, more.

 ## Files

 - `manuscript.Rmd` - Rmd skeleton of a manuscript